What should I know about sharing links?

 OneSearch

 OneSearch (Primo VE) links do not include the proxy prefix in the URL.
 Instead, the college information is encoded in the view.
-If you would like to share a link to search results or a specific item in OneSearch with a user at a different college, it is recommended that you perform the search in the student's primary college view and share the URL in the address bar, or use the Permalink feature to share a link to the resource.
+If you would like to share a link to search results or a specific item in OneSearch with a user at a different college, please perform the search in the view from the college the student is attending.
+If you don't, some students will have trouble when they click links in the version of OneSearch you send them to.

 Do not add the proxy prefix to OneSearch URLs.